 If you’re a smoker, you know the drill.
 Finish a meal and you suddenly feel a powerful craving for a cigarette.
 Get up from your desk to take a break, and all at once you want to light up.
-Certain times of the day, certain places, and even particular foods can spark a strong urge to smoke.
+Certain times of the day, places, and even some foods can spark a strong urge to smoke.

 Experts call these triggers.
 And there can be a lot of them.
-They can happen when you:
+They can happen when you:·

 - Drink your morning tea or coffee

 - Have a beer, cocktail, or glass of wine

 - Get up during intermission at a show

 - Talk on the phone

 Even positive feelings of happiness or pleasure can be triggers.

 Learn to Spot Your Smoking Triggers